I write about science, people, the environment and where they intersect.

 I graduated from Columbia College Chicago with a BA in journalism in December 2014.

-I spent three years working for The Columbia Chronicle and freelancing for Chicago Talks and various other news organizations in the Chicago area, including the Kankakee Daily Journal, Marketplace Radio, WBEZ and The ABA Journal.
+I spent three years working for The Columbia Chronicle and freelancing for Chicago Talks and various other news organizations in the Chicago area, including the Kankakee Daily Journal, Marketplace Radio, WBEZ , and The ABA Journal.
 I've worked with several health care trade publications as well, giving me a glimpse into the complicated issues in the medical industry.
 Over the years, my work has also appeared in The Atlantic, The Associated Press, the Alaska Journal of Commerce and the Anchorage Daily News.

 I'm available for freelance work, both editing and writing.
-As mentioned above, I have freelanced for multiple organizations — including the Atlantic — and am open to collaborations and ongoing professional relationships.
+As mentioned above, I have freelanced for multiple organizations in a variety of fields and am open to collaborations and ongoing professional relationships.